davemacdo/Pure-Data-intro-lectures/outlines/01 - Introduction to PureData.md

 ---
-Title: 1.
+title: 1.
 Introduction to Pure Data
 ---

 # 01. Introduction to Pure Data